Euro Slips as Traders Take Profits on French Election

 ADVERTISEMENT

-The WSJ Dollar Index, which measures the U.S. currency against 16 others, rose 0.3% to 89.98.
-Investors are looking ahead to important retail sales and inflation data later in the week.

 Friday's closely watched U.S. jobs report showed hiring rebounded in April but the pace of wage growth slowed.
-Analysts said the report supports the Federal Reserve's case for raising interest rates at its meeting next month.
+Analysts said the report supports the Fed's case for raising interest-rates at a steady pace.

+Fed-funds futures, used by investors to bet on the U.S. interest-rate outlook, show a 83% chance that the Fed raises rates at its next meeting in June, according to CME Group data.
+Higher rates typically support the dollar by making U.S. assets more attractive to yield-seeking investors.

 Write to Chelsey Dulaney at Chelsey.Dulaney@wsj.com